kaleido-public/django-client-framework/doc-src/source/intro/manage-backend-permissions.rst

     Model field permission
-        Instead of assigning permissions to a model, in which case the permissions apply to all fields on the model, you can also allow the permission on a particular field of the model.
-For instance, you may want to give user the read-only permission on a model, except for a particular field, which can be both read and written.
+        Instead of assigning permissions to a model, in which case the permissions apply to all fields on the model, you can also allow the permission to a particular field of the model.
+For instance, you may want to give user the read-only permission to a model, except for a particular field, which can be both read and written.

     Object field permission